Latest Advisories/Watch/Warnings Public Information Messaging

 Firefighters were dispatched to the Goldrun Fire yesterday, July 18, just after 6:30 p.m.
 Mountain Time.
 Personnel and equipment assigned to the fire include fire engines and a dozer from Bureau of Land Management, hand crews from the Forest Service, and an Idaho Department of Lands (IDL) engine and fire crews.
 The IDL Teakean Hand Crew has been ordered to build additional containment lines.
 Aircraft working on the fire include helicopters and fixed-wing aircraft, and air tankers are expected to continue to drop fire retardant to help slow fire growth and assist crews on the ground with fire line.

-Update: Larger fire team ordered – Type 2 Incident Management Team
+Larger fire team ordered – Type 2 Incident Management Team

 Media Briefing: 2:00 p.m.
 Mountain Time TODAY